 3. Navigate Resources

-While reading any resources, you have access to addition tools and menus to help you get the most out of your study.
+While reading any resources, you have access to additional tools and menus to help you get the most out of your study.

 To highlight any phrase, press and immediately drag to apply your most recently used highlight.
 To change or delete any highlight, tap the highlight to show the highlighting panel.